 White House to zero in on chip shortage in meeting with company officials

-WASHINGTON, April 12 (Reuters) - Senior White House officials will meet on Monday with top executives from nearly 20 major companies to discuss a global semiconductor shortage that has roiled the automotive industry and technology firms.
+WASHINGTON, April 12 (Reuters) - U.S. President Joe Biden will urge Congress to invest $50 billion in semiconductor manufacturing and research when he meets with top executives from nearly 20 major companies on Monday about the global chips shortage that has roiled the automotive industry and technology firms.

+The push is part of his broader focus on rebuilding U.S. manufacturing as a powerhouse for the world's largest economy - and a source of good-paying jobs - after years of declining investments and productivity growth, a senior administration official said.

 The White House meeting is billed as the "CEO Summit on Semiconductor and Supply Chain Resilience" and will include White House national security adviser Jake Sullivan and National Economic Council Director Brian Deese.

+Biden is expected to stop by the meeting to push his $2 trillion infrastructure plan, which includes $300 billion aimed at expanding manufacturing, especially in disadvantaged areas and communities of color through loans, grants, investments and the targeted use of federal procurements.

+While the proposed investments will take time to implement, the administration is also seeking "short-term and medium-term solutions that will be discussed during the summit," the official said.
+No further details were immediately available.

-As of midday Friday, 19 major companies had agreed to send executives, including General Motors Chief Executive Mary Barra, Ford Motor Chief Executive Jim Farley and Chrysler-parent Stellantis NV CEO Carlos Tavares.
+As of midday Friday, 19 major companies had agreed to send executives, including General Motors GM.N Chief Executive Mary Barra, Ford Motor F.N Chief Executive Jim Farley and Chrysler-parent Stellantis NV STLA.MI CEO Carlos Tavares.

-Deese said in a statement the "summit reflects the urgent need to strengthen critical supply chains."
+The "summit reflects the urgent need to strengthen critical supply chains," Deese said in a statement.

-Commerce Secretary Gina Raimondo will also take part, as well as executives from GlobalFoundries, PACCAR, NXP and Taiwan Semiconductor Manufacturing Company, AT&T, Samsung, Google-parent Alphabet, Dell Technologies, Intel Corp, Medtronic, Northrop Grumman, HP, Cummins and Micron.
+Commerce Secretary Gina Raimondo will also take part, as well as executives from GlobalFoundries, PACCAR Inc PCAR.O, NXP and Taiwan Semiconductor Manufacturing Co 2330.TW, AT&T T.N, Samsung 005930.KS, Google-parent Alphabet GOOGL.O, Dell Technologies DELL.N, Intel Corp INTC.O, Medtronic MDT.N, Northrop Grumman NOC.N, Hewlett Packard Enterprises HPE.N, Cummins CMI.N and Micron Technology MU.O.

 A U.S. auto industry group this week urged the government to help and warned that a global semiconductor shortage could result in 1.28 million fewer vehicles built this year and disrupt production for another six months.

-Over the weekend, GM GM.N canceled more truck production shifts at two U.S. plants.
+Over the weekend, GM canceled more truck production shifts at two U.S. plants.

 "Trying to address supply chains on a crisis-by-crisis basis creates critical national security vulnerabilities," Sullivan said in a statement.